c0dycode/BL2ModStuff/Lootpools.md

 to
 ***GD_Itempools.Runnables.Pool_Sheriff',PoolProbability=(BaseValueConstant=1.000000***

-With this method we can only change this if we include all three pools into the command.
+With this method we can only change this if we include all three pools, that were there by default, into the command.
 AFAIK changing specifics only works with hotfixes.

 For step three, we take another look at the result of "obj dump PawnBalance_Sheriff" The orange marked area shows you the execution of the command and the very first line it printed out for us.